-Canon is everything that is accepted as part of the official history.
+Canon is everything that is accepted as part of the official story.

 In Dragon Ball and many other anime, canon is considered to be everything that was created by the original author, in this case, Akira Toriyama.

-Toriyama, as the creator of the manga Jaco The Patrolman, Dragon Ball, and Dragon Ball Z, his is the only content that is considered 100% canon in the DB universe.
+Toriyama, as the creator of the manga Jaco The Patrolman, Dragon Ball, and Dragon Ball Z, are the only content that is considered 100% canon in the Dragon B universe.

-The anime of DB and DBZ are based on Toriyama’s manga.
-Toei Animation was in charge of adapting this manga to the anime.
+The anime Dragon Ball and Dragon Ball Z are based on Toriyama’s manga.
+Toei Animation was in charge of adapting this manga into an anime.

 That’s why there are two versions of Dragon Ball Super, the manga version created by Toyotaro and the anime version produced by Toei Animation.